rmcanany/SolidEdgeHousekeeper/README.md

 ### Selection

 The Home Tab is where you select which files to process.
-With the Selection Toolbar, you can select by folder, by top-level assembly, by list, or by files with errors from a previous run.
+As mentioned above, using the Selection Toolbar, you can select by folder, subfolder, top-level assembly or list.
+There can be any number of each, in any combination.

-Another option is to drag and drop from Windows File Explorer.
+Another option is to drag and drop files from Windows File Explorer.
 You can use drag and drop and the toolbar in combination.

+An alternative method is to select files with errors from a previous run.

-The toolbar functions are explained below.
+All of these options are explained below.

 ![Toolbar](My%20Project/media/folder_toolbar.png)